khval/NallePuh/not-working.md

 		* Accessing part of OS that’s not allowed.
    			(Sorry nothing can be done, use EUAE)

-		(If possible repport problem to game or tool developer, if they are around.)
+		(If possible report problem to game or tool developer, if they are around.)

 	ISI - Instruction interrrupt

-		Most commone couses.
+		Most common causes.

  		* Missing JMP tables or trying to access code, that is not there.

    		* Broken function pointers, not set or overwritten with bad value.

-     		(If possible repport problem to game or tool developer, if they are around.)
+     		(If possible report problem to game or tool developer, if they are around.)

 	Black or gray Screen

-		Most commone couses.
+		Most common causes.

 		* Uses copper to setup screen, can't be displayed in RTG modes.